nachstedt/wordpress_divisions_plugin/readme.txt

 == Changelog ==

+= 0.2.1 =
+* Division permalinks for homepages work
+* dvs_division/* permalinks are always removed from list of rewrite rules

 = 0.2.0 =
 * Divisions can be encoded into links as first argument of the permalink structure